DOsinga/wiki_import/README.md

 # wiki_import

-Import wikipedia and wikidata dumps into postgres to make them quickly accessible
+Import wikipedia and wikidata dumps into postgres to make them quickly accessible.